Brain-Train-Consultancy-services-LLP/ai-open-problem-prompts/README.md

 Some contributors may later be invited to collaborate more closely based on sustained public work.
 Most will simply use this space to learn and think — both outcomes are welcome.

+Some contributors may later be invited into focused, time-bound paid exploratory work.
+This is not guaranteed and is not the purpose of this space.